Essen-Steele station

 Essen-Steele is located in the district of Essen-Steele in the German city of Essen in the German state of North Rhine-Westphalia.
 It is on the Witten/Dortmund–Oberhausen/Duisburg line and is classified by Deutsche Bahn as a category 4 station.
-It is served by the RE 14 (Emscher-Münsterland-Express) Borken (Westf) / Coesfeld (Westf), RE 49 (Wupper-Lippe-Express) and Rhine-Ruhr S-Bahn lines S1, S3 and S9.
+It is served by the RB 33 (Rhein-Niers-Bahn) Aachen / Heinsberg, RE 49 (Wupper-Lippe-Express) and Rhine-Ruhr S-Bahn lines S1, S3 and S9.

 History

 The section of the Witten/Dortmund–Oberhausen/Duisburg railway between Essen and Bochum via Wattenscheid was opened by the Bergisch-Märkische Railway Company on 1 March 1862.
 A station was built in the town of Steele, which is now called Essen-Steele Ost station.

 The opening of the Ruhr bridge in Steele on 1 June 1863 connected the Wuppertal-Vohwinkel–Essen-Überruhr railway to Steele.
 This line had been operated by the Bergisch-Märkische Railway Company to the Ruhr opposite Steele since 1854, when it had taken over the Prince William Railway Company.

 In 1901, Steele West station was opened, serving passengers only.
 The station building was completed in 1912.
 The station was renamed Essen-Steele West (then with the abbreviation of ESTW) on 14 May 1950 and it has been called Essen-Steele since 27 May 1979.
 The former Essen-Steele station was renamed Essen-Steele Ost.

 The old station building was demolished in the early 1970s during the establishment of the plaza in front of the station and the rearrangement of transport arrangements.

 The opening of the viaduct between Steele West and Überruhr on 1 February 1978 shortened the train running time between Wuppertal and Essen because previously all trains on this route had to reverse in Essen-Steele Ost station.
 Local transport service N9 was operated by push-pull trains because the line to Wuppertal was not electrified until 2003.
 It has been served by Rhine-Ruhr S-Bahn line S 9 since December 2003.
 It has been served by lines S 1 and S 3 since 1974.